In this blog post, I’m giving you 15 easy-to-implement summative assessment examples for your elementary classroom.

 5. Build a Model or Diorama

-Students can create a model or diorama to show what you’ve learned about the topic.
-Include index cards or sticky notes to explain extra facts or information.
+Students can create a model or diorama to show what they’ve learned about the topic.
+This encourages project-based learning and taps into students’ critical thinking.

-Students will write (and peform, if they want!) a song, poem, skit, or play that teaches the topic at hand.
+Students will write (and perform, if they want!) a song, poem, skit, or play that teaches the topic at hand, allowing for creative expression and student success.

 8. Create an Art Collage